-Continue around 1 hour to Suncheon and visit Seonamsa Temple complex, famous for its beautiful arched stone bridge.
-The walk from the bus to the temple is around 10-15 minutes on a flat road, however the terrain is uneven with some steps at the temple complex itself.
+Continue around 1 hour to Suncheon and visit Seonamsa Temple complex, famous for its beautiful arched stone terrain is uneven with some steps at the temple complex itself.

 Also visit Nakaneupseong Fortress Village where you can observe the indigenous lifestyle of the southern area of Korea and try your hand at traditional handkerchief dyeing.
 A total of 4 hours on foot today.